Ternary oxides of $\textit{s}$- and $\textit{p}$-block metals for photocatalytic solar-to-hydrogen conversion: Results and discussion

-Using the second set of criteria in Fig.~\ref{fig:screening}, the DFT+\textit{U} band gaps and band edges enabled us to narrow down the search to 19 candidate materials.
+Using the second set of criteria in Fig.~\ref{fig:screening}, the DFT+\textit{U} band gaps and band edges enabled us to narrow the search to 19 candidate materials.
 As a next step, we focused on the aqueous stability of these materials.
 To this end, Pourbaix diagrams were computed, and these results were used to examine the suitability of the candidate materials based on their electrochemical window and stable decomposition products at pH 7 and under the calculated flatband potential.
-Figures S3 and S4 (SM) show the electrochemical stability and stable decomposition products for the 19 materials, while Table S2 (SM) reports the DFT+\textit{U} band gaps, flatband potentials, decomposition energies, and stable decomposition products.
-Using these data, three materials (CsIn$_3$O$_5$, Ca$_2$Sb$_2$O$_7$, Sr$_2$Sb$_2$O$_7$) were classified as having high stability in water ($\Delta G_{\rm redox}$ $<$ 0.5 eV/atom)~\cite{Singh:2017}, whereas four materials (LiInO$_2$, Sr$_2$In$_2$O$_5$, SrIn$_2$O$_4$, KSbO$_2$) were classified as having moderate stability (0.5 $<$ $\Delta G_{\rm redox}$ $<$ 1 eV/atom with solid decomposition products).
+Table S2 (SM) reports the flatband potentials, decomposition energies, and stable decomposition products for the 19 materials.
+Using these data, seven materials (LiInO$_2$, CsIn$_3$O$_5$, Sr$_2$In$_{2}$O$_{5}$, SrIn$_{2}$O$_{4}$, Ca$_2$Sb$_2$O$_7$, Sr$_2$Sb$_2$O$_7$, and Ca$_{2}$PbO$_{4}$) were classified as having high stability in water ($\Delta G_{\rm redox}$ $<$ 0.5 eV/atom with solid decomposition products)~\cite{Singh:2017}, whereas two materials (Ba$_{3}$In$_2$O$_{6}$ and KSbO$_{2}$) were classified as having moderate stability (0.5 $<$ $\Delta G_{\rm redox}$ $<$ 1 eV/atom with solid decomposition products).

-Of the four materials exhibiting moderate water stability, SrIn$_2$O$_4$ is known to be a water-splitting photocatalyst while LiInO$_2$ is a known wide-band-gap photocatalyst~\cite{Xiong:2021, Xu:2017}.
+Of the two materials exhibiting moderate water stability, Ba$_{3}$In$_2$O$_{6}$ is known to be a water-splitting photocatalyst~\cite{Yin:2002}, while, to the extent of our literature search, KSbO$_2$ has yet to be experimentally studied as a water-splitting photocatalyst and warrants further experimental examination.
+Among the seven materials with expected high aqueous stability, LiInO$_2$, Ca$_{2}$PbO$_{4}$, and SrIn$_2$O$_4$ are known wide-band-gap photocatalysts~\cite{Xiong:2021,Xu:2017}.
 In the literature, Sr$_2$In$_2$O$_5$ has been synthesized at 2,273~K from a single-crystal melt of SrO and In$_2$O$_3$, making its synthesis challenging with conventional solid-state techniques~\cite{Istomin:2014}.
-To the extent of our literature search, KSbO$_2$ has yet to be experimentally studied as a water-splitting photocatalyst and warrants further experimental examination.
-Two of the three materials with expected high aqueous stability (Ca$_2$Sb$_2$O$_7$ and Sr$_2$Sb$_2$O$_7$) have already been extensively studied as water-splitting photocatalysts at the experimental level, using RuO$_2$ as co-catalyst to facilitate oxygen evolution~\cite{Sato:2002}.
+Ca$_2$Sb$_2$O$_7$ and Sr$_2$Sb$_2$O$_7$ have already been extensively studied as water-splitting photocatalysts at the experimental level, using RuO$_2$ as co-catalyst to facilitate oxygen evolution~\cite{Sato:2002}.
 In contrast, CsIn$_3$O$_5$ has not been studied as a photocatalyst, suggesting further computational and experimental verification of its water-splitting performance.